-Our divorce and separation solicitors in Brighton understand that going through a separation can be one of the most difficult times in your life and can emotionally and psychological impact the whole family.
+Our divorce solicitors in Brighton understand that going through a separation can be one of the most difficult times in your life and can emotionally and psychologically impact the whole family.
 This is why our specialist Family Solicitors try and keep you out of court as much as possible by offering a variety of dispute resolution options, which help to reduce conflict and resolve issues quickly and cost-effectively – causing less stress during an already difficult time.
-Our specialist family law team includes Family Mediators, Collaborative Lawyers, an Arbitrator and are recognised by Chambers & Partners and The Legal 500.
+Our specialist family law team includes Family Mediators, Collaborative Lawyers and an Arbitrator, and are recognised by Chambers & Partners and The Legal 500.

-Financial issues during a divorce, separation or dissolution can be difficult to navigate through.
-Our specialist team of divorce solicitors in Brighton will guide you through the financial issues that will impact you in a sensitive and cost-effective way.
-We recommend the use of Mediation and/or the Collaborative process to resolve your financial matter to ensure you and your ex-partner/spouse remain in control of your situation and reduce any conflict occurring.
-We can also sign post to experts, including independent financial advisors, pension, tax, investment and retirement planning experts.
+Financial issues during a divorce, separation or dissolution can be difficult to navigate.
+Our specialist team of divorce solicitors in Brighton will guide you through any financial issues, in a sensitive and cost-effective way.
+We recommend the use of Mediation and/or the Collaborative process to ensure you and your ex-partner remain in control of your situation and reduce any conflict occurring.
+We can also sign-post you to experts, including independent financial advisors, pension, tax, investment and retirement planning experts.

 We also advise on child relocation whether this is within the UK or abroad and child abduction issues.